RottenFishbone/passpls/README.md

 Jayden Dumouchel -- jdumouch@ualberta.ca | rottenfishbone@pm.me

 ### Notes
-This is untested on windows but *afaik* it will compile and run correctly.
+I have only tested this on (arch) linux and cannot speak to other platforms working or not.

+That said, I deliberately used as cross-platform functionality as much possible and it should work for all platforms.

 ### Disclaimer
-I am not an experienced cryptographer.
-This was mostly for fun but according to my research will generate cryptographically secure and strong passwords.
-As always, a long and completely random password generated and stored into a password manager will likely yield stronger passwords.
+I am not an experienced cryptographer, this was mostly for fun.
+However, according to my research, passpls will generate cryptographically secure and strong passwords.
+As always, though, a long and completely random password generated and stored into a password manager will likely yield stronger passwords.